argonne-lcf/ALCF_Hands_on_HPC_Workshop/workflows/parsl/README.md

 ## Example: Run hello_affinity as an MPI application (5_mpi_app_example.py)

 In the previous example, `mpiexec` was used as a launcher, rather than an executor.
-In order to run applications with MPI applications, `mpi` has to be used a different way by Parsl.
+In order to run applications that have MPI communication, `mpiexec` has to be used a different way by Parsl.
 To run MPI applications, use the `SimpleLauncher` and the `MPIExecutor`.
-Note that a the configuration has to set `max_workers_per_block` to align with the resource needs of the application.
-To run applications with different node numbers a different `Config` object is needed.
+Note that the configuration has to set `max_workers_per_block` to align with the resource needs of the application.
+To run applications with different node numbers, a different `Config` object is needed.

 ```python
 import parsl